Advanced Digital Design and Development Diploma

 - Work on capstone projects using industry-standard tools and workflows

-You'll graduate ready for careers in design, web development, app development, game development and programming.
+You'll graduate with a portfolio of work that reflects your strengths and a range of skills for careers in design, web development, app development, game development or programming.

 Requirements and courses